BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on operational functioning of colleges.pdf.md

 Guidelines on operational functioning of

-![A concise summary of the image for retrieval:
-The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-The design features a blue, translucent icon with the European Union's circle of stars, positioned above the stylized black text 'eiopa' and the full name of the organization in uppercase text.

-Extracted text from the image: eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A title slide with the heading "Guidelines on operational functioning of" in bold black text on a light blue background.
 Below the main text, there is a centered double quotation mark.